List of all U-boats

 1 Nov 1942

-Aircraft attack, aircraft shot down:British Hudson AE591 (233 Sqdn RAF, pilot Sgt D.H.
+Aircraft attack, aircraft shot down:British Hudson AE591 (233 Sqn RAF, pilot Sgt D.H.
 Jenkins)

-12.50 hrs, south of the Balearic Isles: British Hudson Mk.III V9169 (RAF Sqdn 233, pilot F/S S. Woodward) dropped four depth charges on the diving boat which detonated near the bows and forced U-565 back to the surface with severe damage.
+12.50 hrs, Mediterranean, south of the Balearic Isles: British Hudson Mk.III V9169 (233 Sqn RAF, pilot F/S S. Woodward) dropped four depth charges on the diving boat which detonated near the bows and forced U-565 back to the surface with severe damage.
 The AA gunners immediately scored hits on the tail of the aircraft, causing an A/S bomb to fall wide.
-The heavily damaged Hudson then left the area after recieving more hits during its third attack run.
-Another Hudson from the same squadron arrived on the scene shortly afterwards, was also hit by flak on the first attack run, caught fire and crashed into the sea 500 metres from the boat.
+The heavily damaged Hudson then left the area after receiving more hits during a third attack run.
+Another Hudson from the same squadron arrived on the scene shortly afterwards, was also hit by flak on the first attack run, caught fire and crashed into the sea 500m (1,640ft) from the boat.
 The three depth charges dropped exploded harmlessly.(Sources: Franks/Zimmerman)

 10 Nov 1942